pbucher/django-bootstrap-datepicker/README.md

 Make sure to add `bootstrap_datepicker` to your `INSTALLED_APPS`.
 Then run `manage.py collectstatic` to include the bootstrap-datepicker js and css files.

-## To-Do
+## New

-    General cleanup and testing
+Updated to 1.10 of Bootstrap-datepicker

 ## Example